-And you are registered with a GP you are eligible for bowel
+If you are registered with a GP and eligible for bowel cancer

-These people will receive a letter, a leaflet explaining the
+screening, you will receive a letter and a leaflet explaining the

 What does the bowel cancer screening test do?

-The kit tests for faecal occult blood (blood hidden in poo).
-It
+The home testing kit tests for faecal occult blood

-If blood is found in the sample you will be invited for more
+If the home testing kit detects blood, you will be invited

 Find out more: